pryv/app-web-plotly-biovotion/README.md

 - Eventually display differently Series event (maybe as "marks")
 - Make sure that all series events' measures previous to the last one are fetched. (not done now)

+## Support and waranty

+Pryv provides this software for educational and demonstration purposes with no support or warranty.